 - Symptomatic- in this case, the removal of the polyps will help to resolve the issue caused such as bleeding or discharge.

-- Asymptomatic – they need to be removed to exclude the chances of cancer developing.
+- Asymptomatic – Removing asymptomatic cervical polyps and endometrial polyps is necessary to exclude the chances of cancer developing.

 Treatment

-Medications may be provided to reduce the symptoms, but the effects are temporary.
+While medications may be provided to reduce the symptoms, it is important to note that the effects are temporary.
 Treatment is the removal of these polyps.
 Cervical polyps present on the outside of the uterus are comparatively easier to find and remove.
 Endometrial polyps which are found inside the uterine cavity will require a more detailed procedure.
 The polyps are removed by scraping or resecting them.
 Ring forceps are also used to remove the polyps.
 Some of them may be sent to the laboratory to check if they are benign or cancerous.
 The treatment is minimally invasive, and, in most cases, local anesthesia is used.

 Recovery